Early-Onset Alzheimer Disease

 The current diagnosis of early-onset Alzheimer disease relies on detecting the signs of mental decline noted above.
 Your healthcare provider can then diagnose Alzheimer disease with a few tests.

-First your healthcare provider asks about your health history, and also does cognitive tests of memory, problem-solving, and other mental skills.
+First, your healthcare provider asks about your health history, and also does cognitive tests of memory, problem solving, and other mental skills.
+Depending on the results of the office-based cognitive testing, your provider may also request that you have more detailed testing done with a neuropsychologist.
 Your provider might also test your blood, urine, and spinal fluid.
-You may also need CT and MRI scans of your brain.
-These can give your provider a closer look at brain tissue to show how much damage there is.
+You may also need certain imaging test such as CT and MRI scans of your brain.
+These give your provider a closer look at brain tissue to show how much damage there is.